-We expect the long-term trend for wind energy to strengthen based on the low cost of wind energy and continued efforts to further drive down cost, as well as strengthening of political will around the world to positively impact climate change.
-In the U.S., new wind projects now have until the end of 2025 to be commissioned to qualify for the Production Tax Credit; utilities are planning for expanded wind penetration due to the unsubsidized cost competitiveness; commercial and industrial demand is growing; and states are adding renewable portfolio targets.
-In Europe, the European Council voted to cut emissions beyond the original target in the European Green Deal to 55% by 2030 compared to 1990 levels.
-China committed to reach carbon neutrality by 2060, and India committed to increase its renewable energy capacity to 450 GW by 2030 and has further committed to 40% non-fossil fuel energy by 2030 as part of the Paris Agreement.
+We expect the long-term trend for wind energy to strengthen based on the low cost of wind energy and strengthening of political will around the world to positively impact climate change.
+In the U.S., wind projects that started construction in 2021 have until the end of 2025 to be commissioned to qualify for the Production Tax Credit with discussions to extend this further as part of a broader based climate policy agenda that would provide additional industry investment and support if passed; utilities are planning for expanded wind penetration due to the unsubsidized cost competitiveness; commercial and industrial demand is growing; and states are adding renewable portfolio targets.
+In Europe, the target of the European Green Deal is to reduce emissions 55% by 2030 compared to 1990 levels.
+The European Union is accelerating its efforts further through the REPowerEU program for more affordable, secure, and sustainable energy.
+China committed to reach carbon neutrality by 2060, and India committed to increase its renewable energy capacity to 500 GW by 2030 and carbon neutrality by 2070.

-The levelized cost of wind energy has dropped 71% since 20092.
-The key drivers that continue to reduce the cost of wind power are longer wind blades, taller towers, increased megawatt ratings, higher capacity factors, lower cost of operations and maintenance and siting advancements.
-Average wind blade lengths for TPI’s customers are projected to increase by approximately 25% by 20283 compared to what we are manufacturing today.
+The levelized cost of wind energy has dropped 72% since 20092.
+The key drivers that continue to reduce the cost of wind power are longer wind blades, taller towers, increased megawatt ratings, higher capacity factors, lower cost of operations and maintenance, and siting advancements.
+Almost all onshore wind blades are expected to be between 80 meters to 100 meters by the end of this decade.3